naver/cover-checker/README.md

 # Run with jenkins

-1. install jdk 8 on your ci
+1. Install jdk 8 on your ci
-2. build CoverChecker
+2. Build CoverChecker
 3. Fix your project to generate test coverage report(CoverChecker only Jacoco or Cobertura)
-4. execute CoverChecker in you build job
+4. Execute CoverChecker in you build job

 # How to build